Fast Track "High Need" Public Comment - Closed

-Fast Track is a proposed new financial aid program designed to address workforce needs by encouraging adults to pursue a degree or an industry-recognized credential in an area designated as high need.
-Legislation is currently moving through the General Assembly to establish this program.
-If passed, the legislation would require the Coordinating Board for Higher Education (CBHE) to approve annually a list of instructional programs.
+Fast Track is a new financial aid program designed to address workforce needs by encouraging adults to pursue a degree or an industry-recognized credential in an area designated as high need.
+Legislation was recently passed through the General Assembly to establish this program.
+Upon the Governor's signature, the legislation would require the Coordinating Board for Higher Education (CBHE) to approve annually a list of instructional programs.
 Work is underway to identify the approved list for program implementation in fall 2019.

 Fast Track eligibility will be restricted to instructional programs that lead to employment in high-need occupations as designated by the CBHE.
-Public comment is being collected until May 15, 2019 on a preliminary list of high-need occupations and program categories.
-Please review the Classification of Instructional Programs (CIP) PDF document and Standard Occupational Classification (SOC) PDF document lists, and the methodology below of how these lists were created.
-Use our public comment form to provide feedback regarding the program lists.
+Public comment was collected until May 15, 2019, on a preliminary list of high-need occupations and program categories.
+Commenters were asked to review the Classification of Instructional Programs (CIP) PDF document and Standard Occupational Classification (SOC) PDF document lists, and the methodology below of how these lists were created.
 It is important to note that these lists are preliminary, and based on feedback and further analysis, may be modified.

 How the list was developed